hossein1376/hossein1376.github.io/content/posts/2024-01-11-ssh-security-part-1.md

 ---
-title: SSH Security - Part 1
+title: 'SSH Security - Part 1: Settings'
 date: 2024-01-19T10:46:03+03:30
 tags: [security, ssh, linux]
 ---

 I don't think there are any reasons for me to lecture about the importance of online security; it's public knowledge how crucial it is.
 Managing a VPS requires taking multiple security measures to be sure about safety of your infrastructure and data.
-and data.

 I'm planning a series where I talk about different security layers, meant to be stacked over each other.
 In this one,